10 good ocean news stories Oceana Canada 2023 news roundup

 8) The Ocean Cleanup organization launches its largest system that can clean the size of a football field every five seconds

-The Ocean Cleanup organization, which has been working hard to remove plastic waste from the Great Pacific Garbage Patch, deployed a new system in September last year.
+The Ocean Cleanup organization has been working hard to remove plastic waste from the Great Pacific Garbage Patch.
+They recently deployed a new system to do just that in September last year.
 It is nearly three times larger than its previous one, and claims to be able to clean an area equivalent in size to a football field every five seconds.
 While stopping the plastic problem requires reduction or elimination of unnecessary plastics right at the source, rather than after-market cleanup, technology like this allows us to clean up legacy plastic that has already polluted the environment.

 9) Scientists find a new ecosystem beneath the seafloor